My favorite ObjectDock setups

 Sometimes I like to go real minimal with my desktop, and ObjectDock makes this possible and even better than other methods.
-This can also be done with the free version of ObjectDock as well, but Plus adds features like system tray support.
 For my ultimate minimalist desktop, I remove everything from the desktop except for ObjectDock, and if you don't want to see the dock you can set it to auto-hide.

 The new start menu docklet gives me access to the Windows start menu, and I can choose to see any programs I have minimized in the taskbar.
 Pretty much everything I need access to I can do through ObjectDock, and it even has an option to hide the Windows taskbar.

 I have listed my favorite ways I use ObjectDock, and I'd like to hear how you use it as well.
 Have you used any of these configuration I mentioned, or do you have a setup even better?